South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 South Carolina Performance Insights

-- The Gamecocks outscore opponents by 12.4 points per game (scoring 75.5 points per game to rank 173rd in college basketball while giving up 63.1 per contest to rank 22nd in college basketball) and have a +161 scoring differential overall.
+- The Gamecocks' +161 scoring differential (outscoring opponents by 12.4 points per game) is a result of scoring 75.5 points per game (173rd in college basketball) while giving up 63.1 per contest (22nd in college basketball).

-- The 37.1 rebounds per game South Carolina averages rank 161st in the nation, and are 5.3 more than the 31.8 its opponents grab per contest.
+- The 37.1 rebounds per game South Carolina averages rank 161st in the country, and are 5.3 more than the 31.8 its opponents grab per contest.

-- The Gamecocks rank 46th in college basketball by averaging 102.2 points per 100 possessions on offense, and defensively are 75th in college basketball, allowing 85.5 points per 100 possessions.
+- The Gamecocks rank 46th in college basketball with 102.2 points scored per 100 possessions, and 75th in college basketball defensively with 85.5 points conceded per 100 possessions.

 - South Carolina forces 9.9 turnovers per game (329th in college basketball) while committing 9.2 (22nd in college basketball action).